-Pasquale Natuzzi, currently Chairman of the Board of Directors, Chief Executive Officer and Chief Brand Officer (ad interim), founded the Company in 1959.
-Mr. Natuzzi held the title of Sole Director of the Company from its incorporation in 1972 until 1991, when he became the Chairman of the Board of Directors.
+Pasquale Natuzzi, currently Chairman of the Board of Directors and Chief Executive Officer, founded the Company in 1959.
+Mr. Natuzzi held the title of sole Director of the Company from its incorporation in 1972 until 1991, when he became the Chairman of the Board of Directors.